csound-plugins/csound-plugins/docs/opcodes/defer.md

   printk2 timeinsts()
   ;; this will be called at the end of this instrument defer "event_i", "i", 2, 0, 1, 93
+  defer "prints", "At end of instr 1: numcycles = %d\n", eventcycles()

 endin

 instr 2